-- · Limit time and activity level outside - Keep windows and doors closed (if not too hot!) - Purchase one or more HEPA Portable Air Cleaners (PACs). - Make a DIY PAC with a fan + filter! - If you have A/C, turn on recirculate and clean your filters. - If you have access, upgrade your HVAC filter to the best one your system can handle. - Take medications as directed and monitor symptoms.
-If symptoms worsen, see your healthcare provider. - Create or update an Asthma Action Plan. - Stay informed on current air quality and get outside when it's healthy!
+- Limit time and activity level outside - Keep windows and doors closed (if not too hot!) - Purchase one or more HEPA Portable Air Cleaners (PACs). - Make a DIY PAC with a fan + filter! - If you have A/C, turn on recirculate and clean your filters. - If you have access, upgrade your HVAC filter to the best one your system can handle. - If you're pregnant and have preexisting conditions, talk with your healthcare provider. - Stay informed on current air quality and get outside when it's healthy!